felixge/node-nix/Readme.md

 This is a collection of non-portable *nix functions.

 Ryan has stated that he does not want anything in node that cannot be ported to windows.
-So I have started this addon for functions that are commonly found in the standard libraries of other languages.
+So I have started this addon for *nix functions that are commonly found in the standard libraries of other languages.

+Feel free to suggest additional functions via pull requests / issue tickets!

 ## Install